Keyboard shortcuts

 Setting up a Texture

-Now, at the top of your main.rs file, add a WGPU Texture type field named texture to the Model struct.
+Now, at the top of your main.rs file, add an image Handle<Image> field named texture to the Model struct.
+A Handle is a lightweight reference to an asset (in this case an image/texture) managed by Bevy’s asset system.

 #![allow(unreachable_code, unused_variables, dead_code)]